tcopeland/filter_decrufter/README.md

 And run the task!

     $ bundle exec rake filter_decrufter:check
-    Api::V1::WidgetsController before_filter find_widget has an :only constraint with a non-existent action name show EmployeesController before_filter set_name has an :only constraint with a non-existent action name frobnicate
+    Api::V1::WidgetsController before_filter 'find_widget' has an :only constraint with a non-existent action name 'show' EmployeesController before_filter 'set_name' has an :only constraint with a non-existent action name 'frobnicate'

 Tested with Rails 3.2.